Skip to main content Skip to navigation

 Graduate tuition and fees can be found on the WSU Graduate School website.
 Tuition waivers for in-state and out-of-state are offered to teaching and research assistants and medical insurance is a benefit that comes with the assistantship.

 It is expected that most assistantships will have the out-of-state tuition waived.
-Out-of-state waivers are awarded for a maximum of 1 year for out-of-state U.S. citizens working toward a PhD and 4 years for international students.
+For out-of-state U.S. citizens pursuing a PhD you may be awarded for a maximum of 1 year as long as you are working towards residency.
+For international students, this is 4 years.
 After that time, these waivers may be awarded but cannot be guaranteed.
-At the present time, if you receive the maximum waiver, you are responsible for payment.

 Travel Grants